US seeks changes to coal program, but Trump could alter path

 - Rare ice circle spinning in Middle Fork Snoqualmie River mesmerizes — then breaks apart

+But Jewell said even after the Obama administration is gone, the public will demand that the government deal with subsidized fossil fuels that contribute to climate change.

+She also suggested the report’s findings could be used in lawsuits, presumably from environmentalists, that could be filed to challenge any end to reform effort she began.

+The Trump transition team did not immediately respond emailed messages seeking comment.
 Trump’s Interior appointee, Rep. Ryan Zinke, is from Montana, which holds some of the world’s largest untapped coal reserves.

+Montana U.S. Sen. Steve Daines dismissed the Interior report as “laughable” and predicted the moratorium would be overturned.

+Follow Matthew Brown at https://twitter.com/matthewbrownap .
+More of his work can be found at http://bigstory.ap.org/content/matthew-brown.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.